asreview/asreview/docs/source/server_configuration.rst

   mandatory if authentication is required.
 - SECURITY_PASSWORD_SALT: another string used to hash passwords, also mandatory if authentication is required.
+- SESSION_COOKIE_SAMESITE: Restrict how cookies are sent with requests from external sites.
+In the example the value is set to "Lax" which is the recommended option.
+If backend and frontend are served on different domains set to the string "None".
 - ALLOW_ACCOUNT_CREATION: enables account creation by users, either by front- or backend.
 - EMAIL_VERIFICATION: used in conjunction with ALLOW_ACCOUNT_CREATION.
 If set to